-9. Conclusions and perspectives
+8. Conclusions and perspectives

-The results from the first round of RHIC experiments has clearly shown that we have moved in high energy nucleus-nucleus collisions into a qualitatively new physics domain characterized by a high degree of reaction transparency leading to the formation of a near baryon free central region .
-There is, in spite of this, appreciable energy loss of the colliding nuclei, so the conditions for the formation of a very high energy density zone with approximate balance between matter and antimatter, in an interval of $|dN/dy| < 2 \pm 0.5$ around midrapidity are present.
+The results from the first round of RHIC experiments clearly show that studies of high energy nucleus-nucleus collisions have moved a qualitatively new physics domain characterized by a high degree of reaction transparency leading to the formation of a near baryon free central region .
+There is, in spite of this, appreciable energy loss of the colliding nuclei, so the conditions for the formation of a very high energy density zone with approximate balance between matter and antimatter, in an interval of $|dN/dy| < 2\pm 0.5$ around midrapidity are present.
 The indications are that the initial energy density is considerably larger than $5 GeV/fm^3$, i.e. well above the energy density at which it begins to be difficult to conceive of hadrons as isolated and well defined entities.
-This together with the evidence for short system lifetimes and equilibration is consistent, calling also on theoretical arguments, with the formation of a system containing a high number of quarks and gluons that have interacted and shared energy.
+Analysis within the framework of the statistical model of the relative abundances of many different particles containing the three lightest quark flavors suggest chemical equlibrium at a temperature in the vicinity of T=175 MeV and near zero baryo chemical potential.
+This temperature agrees with the prediction of lattice CQD calculations.
+The conditions necessary for the formation of a deconfined system of quarks and gluons therefore appear to be present.